The Ultimate In Birding Tours

 Our final port of call on Mindanao will be the Compostela area.
 Here we will surely see the range-restricted Lina’s Sunbird as well as having chances for rarities such as Mindanao Brown Dove, Mindanao Scops Owl, the seldom-seen Bagobo Babbler and Flame-crested Flowerpecker.

 Following our exploration of Mindanao, we will fly to the island of Palawan.
 This long island, which links Borneo to the rest of the Philippines, has a markedly Malaysian influence in its avifauna.
-While we explore the region around Puerto Princesa, we will look for Chinese Egret and we have a good chance of seeing almost all of the Palawan endemics, which include the impressive Palawan Hornbill, Palawan Scops Owl, Palawan Frogmouth, Red-headed and Spot-throated Flamebacks, Palawan Tit, the striking Falcated Wren-Babbler, White-vented Shama, Palawan Blue Flycatcher, the shy Palawan Flycatcher, Blue Paradise Flycatcher, Lovely Sunbird, Palawan Flowerpecker and, with luck, the gorgeous Palawan Peacock-Pheasant.
+While we explore the region around Puerto Princesa, we will look for Chinese Egret and we have a good chance of seeing almost all of the nearly 30 Palawan endemics, which include the impressive Palawan Hornbill, Palawan Scops Owl, Palawan Frogmouth, Red-headed and Spot-throated Flamebacks, Palawan Tit, the striking Falcated Wren-Babbler, White-vented Shama, Palawan Blue Flycatcher, the shy Palawan Flycatcher, Blue Paradise Flycatcher, Lovely Sunbird, Palawan Flowerpecker and, with luck, the gorgeous Palawan Peacock-Pheasant.
 We will also visit a small offshore island by boat to look for Mantanani Scops Owl and a coastal viewpoint for the fabulous Red-vented (or Philippine) Cockatoo.

 By the time we finish our journey at Manila, we will surely have concluded that this is a truly superb, indeed ‘classic’ Philippines birding tour.